USEPA/WNTR/documentation/waternetworkmodel.rst

 simulation options,
 and node coordinates.
 Water network models can be built from scratch or built directly from an EPANET INP file.
-:numref:`table-framework` lists sections of EPANET INP file that are compatible with WNTR.
+Sections of EPANET INP file that are not compatible with WNTR are described in :ref:`limitations`.
 The example **water_network_model.py** can be used to generate, save, and modify water network models.

 A water network model can be created by adding components to an empty model.